ReagentX/Logria-py/README.md

 - [ ] Support parsing logs using `Log()` class
 - [ ] Support line breaks - requires rework of rendering logic
 - [ ] Class for parsing paths for shell commands, i.e. resolving paths to tools on the `PATH`
+- [ ] New "event loop" to handle multiple featuresets, i.e. other than just regex search
+- [ ] Make the command line show what current command is active, ex `/` for regex mode, `:` for command, etc

 ### Todos with Caveats